Jamf Pro Integration

 Map for renewal and support planning

-Jamf Pro Permissions
+Jamf Pro permissions

 Your Jamf Pro account must have sufficient privileges to access and sync the necessary data.
 You can use one of the pre-existing privilege sets or define custom permissions.